eunid/netID-docs/README.md

 ### Update existing version (minor patches)

-Existing version can simply be overwritten by-redeploying with the same version number
+Existing versions can simply be overwritten by-redeploying with the same version number.
+Make sure to update latest (i.e include latest alias when re-deploying) in case this version is the most current one (as we are not using re-direct for latest).

 ## Content Creation